-The developers of the GF6 set has adapted it for deep investigations and has shown that because of the focused, radial symmetry of seismo-electric signals radiated by plane interfaces deep signals are unexpectedly strong.
+The developers of the GF6 set has adapted it for deep investigations and has shown that because of the focused, radial symmetry of seismoelectric signals radiated by plane interfaces deep signals are unexpectedly strong.
 We have observed signals, possibly from hydrocarbon/water contacts, at travel times corresponding to depths of approximately 1400m using only a small cartridge source onshore and a small single air gun offshore.
-We are currently adapting the equipment for the detection and use of such signals as direct hydrocarbon indicators and are marketing the equipment as SEP (seismo-electric equipment for petroleum).
+We are currently adapting the equipment for the detection and use of such signals as direct hydrocarbon indicators and are marketing the equipment as PL14 (seismoelectric oil and gas exploration system).
 Contact us if you are interested, either for exploration, or for helping to locate infill wells in laterally discontinuous oilfield reservoirs.

 The GF6 and a seismic source are used together to generate and collect the seismoelectric signal.
 The seismic source is used to create a sound wave (pulse).
-When the sound wave moves through aquifers the water in the aquifer moves relative to the rock formation.
+When the sound wave moves through aquifers the water in the aquifer moves relative to the rock formation (most of the movement occurs at the top and bottom interface of the aquifer).
 Ions in the water are dragged away from their partners bound to the rock and the electrical disturbance created travels to the surface at the speed of light and is detected by the antenna array.
 Each signal is separated in time from its neighbors by the propagation time of the down going seismic pulse.
 This gives unambiguous depth and thickness data, as with reflection seismic.
 The form of each signal gives information about the depth, thickness and quality of the aquifer and this is used to estimate the likely yield from a water well drilled at the survey site.

 Independent observations of the seismoelectric system: